brownp01/LingusiticAnalyzer/README.md

 # LinguisticAnalyzer
 Repo for the Linguistic Analyzer project.
-Coding by Tyler Blanton an Paul Brown for client Benjamin Pope.
+Coding by Tyler Blanton and Paul Brown for client Benjamin Pope.